user202729/plover_websocket_server/README.md

 event: data formatted JSON.

-Received data format: Search for occurrences of `queue_message` in `plover_engine_server/manager.py`, or write an example program and observe its output.
+Received data format: Search for occurrences of `queue_message` in `plover_engine_server/manager.py`, or write an example program (or use the existing `plover_engine_server/websocket/example_client.py`) and observe its output.

 Controlling Plover from other programs: